-Musquash is the Canadian and British name for muskrat, one of the most versatile furs.
+Muskrat is one of the most versatile furs.
 It can be used many ways, including being dyed to resemble mink and plucked and sheared to resemble beaver.
 Hudson seal, which is no longer made but was popular in the 1920s and 1930s, was actually plucked and sheared muskrat dyed to look like Alaska, or northern, fur seal.
 The name muskrat comes from glands near the tail that give off an odor, musk.
 Musk is used in perfumes and cosmetics.
 Muskrat are found all over the United States, mainly in marsh areas that are unsuitable for agriculture.
 It is extremely hardy and prolific, which means that it would become a pest if not trapped.
 At times, in fact, it has become so numerous that it’s left the marshes for farmlands where it’s caused severe damage.
-A Musquash’s color, in general, is dark brown on the back shading to golden brown and silver on the flanks.
+A Muskrat’s color, in general, is dark brown on the back shading to golden brown and silver on the flanks.
 Jersey, or eastern, muskrat is darker in color, almost black, and the most expensive.
 Eastern muskrat is long-wearing with care, although all muskrat wears well.

 Rabbit is noted for being very affordable.
 It’s also noted as being the great imitator, because of its use to imitate just about any other fur.
 Both wild and domestic rabbits are used, although most rabbit fur today comes from animals raised for food purposes, the skins of which would be thrown out if not used for fur.